Research

 [2] Towards Structured Analysis of Broadcast Badminton Videos

 Anurag Ghosh, Suriya Singh, C.V.
-Jawahar, IEEE Winter Conference On Applications of Computer Vision (WACV), 2018
+Jawahar, Winter Conference On Applications of Computer Vision (WACV), 2018

 [Paper]